projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

    -  Otherwise it is implied that the access crosses the boundary of multiple devices which the hypervisor does not emulate.
-Thus no handler is called and no I/O request will be delivered to SOS.
+Thus no handler is called and no I/O request will be delivered to Service VM.
 I/O reads get all 1's and I/O writes are dropped.

--  If the range of the I/O access does not overlap with any range of the handlers, the I/O access is delivered to SOS as an I/O request for further processing.
+-  If the range of the I/O access does not overlap with any range of the handlers, the I/O access is delivered to Service VM as an I/O request for further processing.

 I/O Requests
 ************

-An I/O request is delivered to SOS vCPU 0 if the hypervisor does not find any handler that overlaps the range of a trapped I/O access.
+An I/O request is delivered to Service VM vCPU 0 if the hypervisor does not find any handler that overlaps the range of a trapped I/O access.
 This section describes the initialization of the I/O request mechanism and how an I/O access is emulated via I/O requests in the hypervisor.